lelouedec/Ocalm/README.md

 ```

 Taking a mincaml file as parameter, this script first transforms the program into ARM assembly code, then compiles it into a binary using qemu.
 The executable file is then executed.
 (Interesting features would be to make sure that the result obtained is the same than with the OCaml interpreter.

-#### Other tests to be added
-_The mechanism is likely to be totally different from the 2 previous runners._